Church of St Peter ad Vincula, Thornaby-on-Tees: History

 The Domesday Book states that Thornaby had a church in 1086, however, the current structure has been dated to the 12th century.
 Originally dedicated to St Mary Magdalen(e), it was rededicated as St Peter ad Vincula (St Peter in Chains) after the basilica of San Pietro in Vincoli in Rome.
 The rededication occurred in 1908, just after it underwent a major renovation.

 In 1495, when the church was dedicated to St Mary Magdalene, the church was tied to the priory at Guisborough.
 The income from the church and that of an agricultural cottage and land nearby, paid for the five lamps that lit the church and the surrounding green.
 The five lamps were placed there to light a shrine to St Mary (the dedication) by Robert de Thormodbi, who suffered a severe wounding during a Crusade encounter at Acre in the 13th century. de Thormodbi swore that if he survived his wounding, he would build a shrine to St Mary.

 The church is located on high ground just east of the River Tees and formed part of the ancient village of Thornaby, on what is now Thornaby Green.
 The old village of Thornaby, was centred around the church, supposedly the oldest building in the area, and a few houses built around it, with a long village green.
-The industrialisation on the Tees meant a newer settlement (originally called South Stockton), developed further north but on the south side of the river.
-This led to another church being built in Thornaby-on-Tees (as South Stockton was later rechristened), as the Church of St Peter could only seat 80 people.
-St Peter's was historically described as being a chapel, or a chapel of ease as it was often within another parish.
+The industrialisation on the Tees meant a newer settlement developed on The Carrs (by the mid 1800's the area had been re'named 'South Stockton') about two mile north of Thornaby Village.
+This led to another church being built in Thornaby-on-Tees as the Church of St Peter could only seat 80 people.
+St Peter's was historically described as being a chapel, or a chapel of ease as it was within another parish.